paleotronic/diskm8/README.md

-mkdir      Create a directory on disk mount      Mount a disk image move       Move files from one volume to another put        Copy local file to disk quarantine Like report, but allow moving dupes to a backup folder quit       Leave this place rename     Rename a file on the disk report     Run a report target     Select mounted volume as default unlock     Unlock file on the disk unmount    unmount disk image
+mkdir      Create a directory on disk mount      Mount a disk image move       Move files from one volume to another prefix     Change volume path put        Copy local file to disk (with optional target dir) quarantine Like report, but allow moving dupes to a backup folder quit       Leave this place rename     Rename a file on the disk report     Run a report search     Run a search target     Select mounted volume as default unlock     Unlock file on the disk unmount    unmount disk image